 Perfectly located in the heart of Mississippi, Jackson has everything you need for a relaxing and educational visit to the Deep South.
 In addition to three historic districts, the city offers history lovers the chance to learn all about Mississippi music and Civil Rights history as they explore the Mississippi Blues Trail and the Mississippi Freedom Trail.
 Families will have no trouble keeping younger visitors occupied – there are several unique museums to visit including the Mississippi Museum of Natural Science, the Mississippi Children’s Museum and the Mississippi Sports Hall of Fame and Museum.
 The city offers excellent shopping, dozens of restaurants where you can sample genuine southern fare and brilliant theatres, galleries and art museums for lovers of the Arts.

 Located in Madison County, the modern-day Town of Livingston has a remarkable history although the town you see today has only been in existence since 2006.
 Once a thriving city in the early 1800’s, the original Livingston was almost completely deserted after the Civil War but thanks to the foresight of the current owner of the town, and the regular Thursday Livingston Farmer’s Market, Livingston is becoming a popular tourist attraction.
-A variety of quaint shops have started trading and there are some great restaurants including the Farmer’s Table, and The County Seat.
+A variety of quaint shops have started trading and there are some great restaurants like the Farmer’s Table.
 Don’t miss the delightfully old-fashioned Livingston Sweet Shop.

 If you are looking for a perfect beach destination for your next vacation you should consider making your way south to Biloxi, which is perfectly located along the splendid Gulf of Mexico.
 Everyone has a different image of their perfect beach holiday but Biloxi is one of those rare places that just have something for everyone; you can while away your days on a perfect white-sand beach, learn a new water sport like stand-up paddle-boarding or scuba diving, charter a deep-sea fishing excursion or play a few rounds of golf.
 For a change from sun and sea you can visit some of the city’s interesting museums or take join a Historical Walking Tour.
 Round off the perfect day by enjoying a fresh seafood dinner at one of the many excellent restaurants.